 I can’t lay claim to the recipe.
 I found it on our local “Mommy” message board back when I was a new mom.
 But, this recipe has worked on more stains than I can count.

 I mixed up a batch today to try on one of my son’s shirts that got blueberry jelly on it.
-My mom tried to wash it and get the stain out, but it was still there after laundering.
+My mom tried to wash it to get the stain out, but it was still there after laundering.
 Normally once a stain goes through the dryer it is set in.
-But, that didn’t deter the Miracle Stain Remover.
-Sit back and learn young Jedis (we just let the boys watch Star Wars the first time last week, so it is on my brain.)
+But, that didn’t deter the me from trying my Miracle Stain Remover.
+Sit back and learn young Jedis (we watched Star Wars last week, so it is on my brain.)

 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)

 - 1 scoop of Liquid Clorox 2

 - 1 scoop of Cascade powder dishwashing detergent (or another powered brand.)

 Fill your basin with warm water then add the Oxi-clean, Clorox 2, and powdered Dish Detergent.
 Give it a swirl and mix until the powders dissolve and bubbles form.

 Place the stained garment into the mixture, being sure the stain is submerged.
 After two hours you can take a peek!
 My stain was gone.